xoolive/traffic/docs/scenarios/covid19.rst

 - a slow decrease from February in Asian airports (an early one in Hong-Kong);
 - European airports plummetting since early day of March;
-- America ploughing on at their usual pace.
+- America started dropping later;
+- no more flights out of India (VABB).

 Data collection and preparation
 ===============================